vasarhelyi/drone-project-site/index.md

-This site is dedicated to the article
+This site is dedicated to the research article

 G. Vásárhelyi, Cs.
 Virágh, G. Somorjai, T. Nepusz, A. E. Eiben, T. Vicsek, **Optimized flocking of autonomous drones in confined environments**, _Science Robotics_, **3**, eaat3536 (2018)